Skip to main content

 In this configuration:

-• The where clause contains Lucene-compatible predicates (type: and HAS_VALUE:)
+• The where clause contains a Lucene-compatible equality predicate (type:)

 • The applyCurrentDocumentTo constraint restricts results to the current document context